-The CCSS was fully implemented the 2013-2014 academic year; new assessments will be in place during the 2014-2015 academic year.
-The Math Standards introduce Algebra I and II, data analysis, statistics and applied math concepts in earlier grade levels and with more emphasis than in the past.
+The CCSS was fully implemented in the 2013-2014 academic year; PARCC assessments were implemented during the 2015-2016 academic year.
+The Math Standards introduce Algebra I and II, data analysis, statistics, and applied math concepts in earlier grade levels, and with more emphasis than in the past.
 There are many middle school math teachers without content certification in mathematics (most hold elementary school certification).
 This presents a demand for professional development in the CCSS mathematics area.
-The Language Arts standards focus on content literacy across all disciplines and reading and writing in domain specific categories (e.g. science, social studies).
+The Language Arts standards focus on content literacy across all disciplines, and reading and writing in domain specific categories (e.g. science, social studies).